piccolo-orm/piccolo_api/piccolo_api/mfa/README.md

 # MFA

-Multi Factor Authentication - using an authenticator app on a mobile device, or via email.
+Multi Factor Authentication - currently using an authenticator app on a mobile device.